nickv2002/yacreaderlibrary-server-docker/README.md

-Fork of muallin's YACReaderLibraryServer Docker to download the 'develop' branch of YACReader.
+Fork of muallin's YACReaderLibraryServer Docker with updated YACReader and base image.

 HOW TO
 ===